burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void g1(int) throw() {}
 void g2(int) noexcept {}
 ```
-If you see a `noexcept` in a functions header, you can be sure that this function will never throw an exception.
+If you see a `noexcept` in a function's header, you can be sure that this function will never throw an exception.

 Construction of interception of exceptions from the initialization list.
 Example:
 ```cpp